Ready for some testing?

-This, our worldview, is established by things we believe to be true.
-It contributes to the very fabric of who we are.
+Our worldview is shaped by things we believe to be true.
+Believing (also called faith) contributes to the very fabric of who we are.
 Beliefs attract related beliefs.
 Overarching beliefs attract many smaller beliefs that play out in daily life.

-All our thoughts, words, and actions of everyday find their source in what we believe.
+All of our thoughts, words, and actions of everyday find their source in what we believe.

 You see, everyone has beliefs.
 They go everywhere with us and shape our daily living; they contribute to the very fabric of who we are.
 Our beliefs show up when we do.

 It’s important then that our beliefs are not just stated, but embraced, lived out, and grounding for us.
 Not only in how we live, but how ought to live.
 How does our belief system deal with failure?
-When we don’t live up to how we ought?
+Especially when we don’t and won’t always live up to how we ought?

 It’s wise then to test what we believe… to test the source, the validity, and the truth…and even the grace… of what we believe.

 What informs my beliefs?
 How do my beliefs show up everyday?
 Is there grace?

-And after some testing, it’s always wise to evaluate if we ourselves live consistently into and out of what believe…and what we say we believe.
+And after some testing, it’s always wise to further evaluate if we ourselves live consistently into and out of what believe…and what we say we believe.